Weight class (boxing): Culture

 A boxer may fight different bouts at different weight classes.
 The trend for professionals is to move up to a higher class as they age, with muscle mass and bone density increasing over time.
 Winning titles at multiple weight classes to become a "multiple champion" is considered a major achievement.
 In amateur boxing, bouts are much shorter and much more frequent, and boxers fight at their "natural" weight.

-One boxer is said to be better "pound for pound" than another if he is considered superior with due regard for their difference in weight.
-Theoretical comparisons of the merits of boxers in different weight classes are a popular topic for boxing fans, with a similar speculative appeal to comparing sports figures from different eras; in both cases, the competitors could never face each other in reality.
+One boxer can be said to be better "pound for pound" than another if he is considered superior with due regard for difference in weight.
+Relative comparisons of the merits of boxers in different weight classes are a popular topic for boxing fans, with a similar speculative appeal to comparing sports figures from different eras; in both cases, the competitors would never face each other in reality.

 History

 In the early nineteenth century, there were no standard weight classes.
 In 1823, the Dictionary of the Vulgar Tongue said the limit for a "light weight" was 12 stone (168 lb, 76.2 kg) while Sportsman's Slang the same year gave 11 stone (154 lb, 69.9 kg) as the limit.

 Size mismatches were dangerous for the smaller boxer and unsatisfying for the spectators.
 National and world titles could only become recognised if standard weight classes were agreed upon.
 Important sets of weight classes were those specified in 1909 by the National Sporting Club of London, and those contained in the 1920 Walker Law which established the New York State Athletic Commission (NYSAC).

-After the split in the 1960s between the WBC and the WBA, the divisions were narrowed, creating more champions simultaneously, and making it easier for fighters to move between different weight divisions.
+After the split in the 1960s between the World Boxing Association (WBA) and the World Boxing Council (WBC), the divisions were narrowed, creating more champions simultaneously, and making it easier for fighters to move between different weight divisions.
 Among the professional bodies, the names of the new divisions are not standardized between different sanctioning bodies, although the cutoff weights are.
 These weights are specified in pounds, reflecting the historic dominance of Britain (and, later, the United States) in the sport.